Blyth was once a thriving

 have changed and once the coal-fired power station closed it came

-and transported by rail to Fort William in Scotland.
+and transported, by rail, to Fort William in Scotland.
 In 2003 the quay

 was restored and coal was for a time